WebAssembly/design/JS.md

 each [external](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/instance.ml#L24) value `e` in `instance.exports` as follows:
 * If `e` is a [closure](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/instance.ml#L12) `c`:
   * If there is an [Exported Function Exotic Object](#exported-function-exotic-objects) `func` in `funcs` whose `func.[[Closure]]` equals `c`, then return `func`.
   * (Note: At most one wrapper is created for any closure, so `func` is unique, even if there are multiple occurrances in the list.
-Moreover, if the item was an import that is already an [Exported Function Exotic Object](#exported-function-exotic-objects), the original function object will be found.
-For imports that are regular JS functions, a new wrapper will be returned.)
+Moreover, if the item was an import that is already an [Exported Function Exotic Object](#exported-function-exotic-objects), then the original function object will be found.
+For imports that are regular JS functions, a new wrapper will be created.)
   * Otherwise:
     * Let `func` be an [Exported Function Exotic Object](#exported-function-exotic-objects) created from `c`.
     * Append `func` to `funcs`.